nmattei/cmps3160/_projects/project0/README.md

 ### Grading Rubric

+* (10 Points) *Professionalism*: You have written code that is interpretable -- it contains comments where needed to understand, variable names are reasonable, and code that is reasonable and efficient.
+You have followed directions to turn in the file, clearly labeling everything.
+You have cited all sources and how you used them in the written portion of your answers.
+* (10 Points) *Visiting Office Hours*: You have visited office hours of at least one instructor of this course *before the assignment is due!*.
-* 10 Points: Project runs on the correct Docker Image.
+* (10 Points): *Docker Setup*: The project runs on the correct Docker image and the environment is setup correctly.
-* 15 Points: Function is implemented and correct.
+* (20 Points): *Function Correctness*: Function is implemented and correct.
 There are many right answers but we will take points if you do it extremely inefficiently.